 COLLEGE PARK -- This is what happens when you beat the No. 1 team in the nation:

 "It's been hectic.
-But it's good," Maryland women's basketball coach Chris Weller said about the attention that has showered on her staff and players since the third-ranked Terps beat top-ranked Virginia, 67-65, Wednesday night in Charlottesville.
+But it's good," said Maryland women's basketball coach Chris Weller about the flood of attention that has showered on her staff and players since the third-ranked Terps knocked off top-ranked Virginia, 67-65, Wednesday night in Charlottesville.

-That shouldn't be difficult, since the Terps (13-1, 3-0 in the Atlantic Coast Conference) won't have much time anyway to dwell on the Virginia win or the pressures of a top-ranking, since they entertain suddenly improved North Carolina tomorrow night and 17th-ranked Clemson on Monday.
+That shouldn't be difficult, because the Terps (13-1, 3-0 in the Atlantic Coast Conference) host suddenly improved North Carolina Saturday night and 17th-ranked Clemson Monday.

-Though Maryland did beat the top-ranked team on their home court, the top ranking may not be theirs to claim next week.
+Although Maryland did beat the top-ranked team on its home court, the top ranking may not be theirs to claim next week.

 Last month, Tennessee, then the No. 1 team in the nation, lost to then-third-ranked Stanford in Palo Alto, Calif.
-But when the poll was released the next week, Virginia, which was then the No. 2 team, moved to first, with the Cardinal settling in behind them.
+But when the poll was released the next week, Virginia, which was then No. 2, moved to first, with the Cardinal settling in behind them.

-"If it was important for us to have a high ranking, then I wouldn't schedule the tough games we play," Weller said.
+"If it was important for us to have a high ranking, then I wouldn't schedule the tough games we play," said Weller.
 "The bottom line is to become better."

 After the Maryland win, Virginia coach Debbie Ryan indicated that if the Terps moved to No. 1, they would inherit the pressures that went along with it.

-Weller doesn't disagree with Ryan's assessment, but says that with eight ACC championships and three Final Four appearances in the program's history, success isn't exactly a new thing.
+Weller doesn't disagree with Ryan's assessment, but points out that with eight ACC championships and three Final Four appearances, success isn't exactly a new thing.

-"We haven't been in this position before, but our program has been in this position in the ACC," Weller said.
+"We haven't been in this position before, but our program has been in this position in the ACC," said Weller.
 "With that brings a degree of expectation.
 During the season, we're learning how to live with challenges.
 If we can play with that, then the rankings won't matter."